 If someone comes across a different variant of these headphones, let us know in the discussions below so that we can update our review.

 The JBL Tune 125 TWS are basic truly wireless headphones but represent a marked improvement over the similarly-designed JBL Tune 120 Truly Wireless.
 They have a fairly well-balanced sound profile, decent passive noise isolation capability, and reasonably sturdy construction.
 Unfortunately, they have a very simple control scheme, and they lack any sort of companion software.
-If you're considering alternatives, take a look at our recommendations of the best wireless Bluetooth earbuds, the best true wireless earbuds, and the best cheap wireless earbuds.

 The Sony WF-XB700 Truly Wireless and JBL Tune 125TWS Truly Wireless are closely-matched headphones, and you may prefer one over the other depending on your preferences.
 The Sony headphones have onboard volume controls, a better build quality, and a longer continuous battery life.
 On the other hand, the JBL come with a case that can store additional three additional charges, while the Sony's case can only hold one.
 The JBL also have a more neutral sound profile, which some users may prefer, and a better-integrated microphone.